 4. During the Seven Years’ War, Cook served in the Royal Navy.
 He became Master in 1757 on HMS Solebay and later that year transferred to HMS Pembroke.

 5. In 1762, Cook married Elizabeth Batts.
 They had 6 children, who all died without having children of their own.
 Elizabeth outlived her husband and her children, living until she was 93.

-6. HMS Endeavour wasn’t the only ship Cook commanded; though it was the one he was sailing on his first journey when he mapped New Zealand and Australia.
+6. HMS Endeavour wasn’t the only ship Cook commanded; though it was the one he was sailing on his first journey when he mapped New Zealand and the east coast of Australia.
 The HMS Resolution was Cook’s ship for his second and third voyages, not HMS Endeavour.

 7. Two other ships accompanied Cook on his exploration.
 HMS Adventure sailed with him on his second voyage, and HMS Discovery journeyed with him to the explore the north west American coast.